Excel Heat Map (Table of Contents)

 Example #1

 Here we got the sales data of some part numbers.
 Where we have the sales numbers in Columns G and H for two months.
-Now we want to apply Heat maps in the data shown below.
+Now we want to apply Heat maps to the data shown below.

 Values closer to the limit have dark shades, and the values far from the limit have light shades.
-Let’s see a small patch of data and measure the different color scale values as shown below.
+Let’s see a small patch of data and measure the different color scale values, as shown below.

 Example #2

-- Go to the Home menu, click on Conditional Formatting.
+- Go to the Home menu, and click on Conditional Formatting.
 Once we do that, we will get a drop-down list of it.

-- Then click on Color Scales from the side list select More Rules, as shown in the below screenshot.
+- Then click on Color Scales from the side list and select More Rules, as shown in the below screenshot.

 Once we do that, we will see the 3 different color scales with a value range, as shown below.
 Here, all 3 colors have the default value set in them.

-Once we click on OK, we will get the heat map created for the selected data set, as shown below.
+Once we click OK, we will get the heat map created for the selected data set, as shown below.

 Pros

 - For a huge set of data where applying a filter will not give the actual picture of data changes.
-If we create Heat Map, we can actually see the change in value without applying the filters.
+If we create Heat Map, we can see the change in value without applying the filters.

 - For the data where we need to see the area (Region, Country, City, etc.) wise changes, in this case, using Heat Map gives high and safe points in the selected color scale.